ZmicierGT/fcore/readme.md

 All fetched quotes are cached in a database (sqlite by default).
 Data-related settings (like api-keys) are stored in [settings.py](settings.py) file.

-Fcore is distributes on an 'AS IS' basis using a custom source available [License](license.md).
+Fcore is distributed on an 'AS IS' basis under a custom source-available [license](license.md).
 The author is not responsible for any losses caused by using the project.

 Please note that Fcore is a tool which helps you to easily implement and test your own financial strategies but it does not provide any 'out of the box' solutions.
 Consider all the provided demos as programming examples which help you to implement your own strategies.